 I used to comfort myself with the idea of a book with serrated, detachable pages, so that you could read the thing the way it came and then shuffle the pages, like a giant deck of cards, and read the book in an entirely different order.
 It would be a different book, wouldn’t it?
 It would be one of infinite books.

-The question of bread for myself is a material question, but the question of bread for my neighbor is a spiritual question.
+Bread for myself is a material question.
+Bread for my neighbor is a spiritual one.